07

 2025 has been the worst year ever for small boat crossings, with over 25,000 people crossing the Channel this year alone.
 Since July 2024, over 50,000 people have crossed the Channel, leaving immigration policy under the government in tatters.

-In May 2023, Great Yarmouth Borough Council successfully obtained a final High Court injunction blocking Home Office contractors, including Serco, from using any hotels within the borough's tourist-designated "GY6" seafront area to accommodate asylum seekers.
+In May 2023, Great Yarmouth Borough Council successfully obtained a final High Court injunction blocking Home Office contractors, including SERCO, from using any hotels within the borough's tourist-designated "GY6" seafront area to accommodate asylum seekers.

 This ruling not only shielded Great Yarmouth's tourism industry from disruption but also set a legal precedent, empowering other local councils to pursue similar planning- based legal challenges when migrant accommodation is proposed in sensitive or strategically important zones.